 DARE admissions scheme for students with disabilities

 There are several support systems for students with disabilities who are undertaking courses at third level.
-Many third-level colleges have a disability or access service which is responsible for giving support and advice to students with disabilities - see 'How to apply' below.
+Many third-level colleges have a disability or access service which is responsible for giving support and advice to students with disabilities.

 Telling the college about your disability